vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/02-workflow-resources.md

 > Side bar: Why kpack?
 >
 > kpack utilizes Cloud Native Buildpacks (CNBs) to turn application source code into OCI images.
 CNBs provide a structured way to build images without requiring custom scripts, such as Dockerfiles.
-With Cloud Native Buildpacks, you can ensure that all applications across your organization are being built in a consistent, secure, auditable manner, including deep language-specific expertise. kpack adds the ability to maintain images up-to-date at scale, rebuilding or rebasing images as needed automatically.
+With Cloud Native Buildpacks, you can ensure that all applications across your organization are being built in a consistent, secure, auditable manner, including deep language-specific expertise. kpack adds the ability to maintain images up-to-date at scale, automatically rebuilding or rebasing images as needed.

-For convenience, export resource details to a file.
+For convenience, export the resource details to a file.
 ```terminal:execute
 command: kubectl get imgs my-first-workload -o yaml > ~/exercises/my-first-workload-step-2-image.yaml
 ```